adrianacuna/ClaseBigData/unit2/README.md

 test: org.apache.spark.sql.Dataset[org.apache.spark.sql.Row] = [sepal_length: double, sepal_width: double ...
 4 more fields]
 ```

+Define the value layers that contains the array refering to the inputs layers (the inputs columns ) the hide layers and the output layer (number of species).
 ```sh
 val layers = Array[Int](4, 5, 4, 3)
 ```